box/samples/box-node-lambda-sample/README.md

     * Paste it into the "Public Key" field
     * Press "Verify and Save"
         * You will need to enter a 2-factor confirmation code
-    * Note your "Public Key ID" for later
+    * You'll need the ID of your public key later
 3. Your application is ready to go

 #### Step 3.
 Authorize the application into your Box account
 1. In a new tab, log into your Box account as an admin and go to the Admin Console
     * *Applications that use Server Authentication must be authorized by the admin of the account*
 2. Under the gear icon, go to Enterprise Settings (or Business Settings, depending on your account type)
-    * Note the "Enterprise ID" of your account
+    * You'll need the "Enterprise ID" of your account later
 3. Go to the Apps tab
 3. Under "Custom Applications", press "Authorize New App"
 4. Enter your "Client ID" from the developer console in the "API Key" field